Live Vulnerabilities Overview

 In the top-left corner of the Live Inventory page, you will notice that there are two totals listed for your unified vulnerabilities.
 The top number represents the total number of distinct vulnerabilities while the bottom number represents the total number of vulnerability instances.

-• Distinct Vulnerabilities – A distinct vulnerability identifies a single vulnerability present in your environment.
+• Distinct Vulnerabilities – A unique vulnerability, counted once regardless of how many assets it affects.
+CVE-2024-1234 is one distinct vulnerability whether it's on one device or 500.
 Each distinct vulnerability is only counted once and is included in the Vulnerability Inventory List.

-• Vulnerability Instances – A vulnerability instance is an instance of a distinct vulnerability being present in your environment.
-Each instance of a distinct vulnerability is factored into the total vulnerability-instances count, resulting in a total that is often much higher than the distinct-vulnerability total.
+• Vulnerability Instances – Individual occurrences of a vulnerability on specific assets.
+If CVE-2024-1234 is found on 50 devices, that's 50 instances.
+Each instance of a distinct vulnerability is factored into the total vulnerability instances count, resulting in a total that is often much higher than the distinct-vulnerability total.

 Total count of distinct vulnerabilities and vulnerability instances